Inverse design of 3d molecular structures with conditional generative neural networks: Results

 In fact, we can split up the joint probability of the next type and the next position into the probability of the next type and the probability of the next position given the associated next type:

 This allows to predict the next type before the next position.
 We approximate the distribution over the absolute position from distributions over distances to already placed atoms

 which guarantees that it is equivariant with respect to translation and rotation of the input.
 Here $\alpha$ is the normalization constant and $r_{ij} = ||\mathbf{r}_{i}-\mathbf{r}_j||$ is the distance between the new atom $i$ and a previously placed atom $j$.
+This approximation has previously been shown to accurately reproduce a distribution of molecular structures~\cite{gebauer2019gschnet}.

 Fig.~\ref{fig:2_architecture} shows a schematic depiction of the {\cgschnet} architecture.
 The conditions $\lambda_1,...,\lambda_k$ are each embedded into a latent vector space and concatenated, followed by a fully connected layer.
 In principle, any combination of properties can be used as conditions with our architecture with a suitable embedding network.
 In this work, we use three scalar-valued electronic properties such as the isotropic polarizability, vector-valued molecular fingerprints, and the atomic composition of molecules.
 Vector-valued properties are directly processed by the network while scalar-valued targets are first expanded in a Gaussian basis.
 To target an atomic composition, learnable atom type embeddings are weighted by occurrence.
 The embedding procedure is described in detail in the Methods section.